Technigo/project-movies/README.md

 ## The requirements for the project:

--Using React router to create multi-page applications -Using Placeholders in urls
+- Using React router to create multi-page applications
+- Using Placeholders in urls
--Combining useState with useEffect
+- Combining useState with useEffect

 ## Technologies used